6 steps toward more sustainable supply chain practices logistics

 Demand planning is a complex process that typically includes the following elements:

-• data collection from internal and external sources on the factors known to predict or influence demand;
+• Data collection from internal and external sources on the factors known to predict or influence demand.

-• statistical analysis of sales, inventory and other data;
+• Statistical analysis of sales, inventory and other data.

-• modeling the data to predict future demand; and
+• Data modeling to predict future demand.

-• collaboration with suppliers, manufacturers, salespeople and other stakeholders to gather information on events that could affect demand, such as promotions and production delays.
+• Collaboration with suppliers, manufacturers, salespeople and other stakeholders to gather information on events that could affect demand, such as promotions and production delays.

 The above processes lead to the creation of the following: